mrdmnd/deimoscraft/curse_of_the_dreadblades.md

 ## No AR
 Let's suppose it's the middle of the fight, and you don't have Adrenaline Rush ready.
 How should you use Curse?
 The "worst case RNG" without AR costs us 415 energy in 11 globals.
+The "mean case" without AR costs us 346 energy, (or less, depending on jolly roger buff and swordmaster talent -- see above for exact values).

 If you have Buried Treasure and Grand Melee up, you should pool to 415- (369.6) = 53.4 energy.
 This ensures that you can chain cast SS + RT.